dlt-hub/dlt/docs/website/docs/general-usage/credentials/custom_sources.md

     ...
 ```

-Now:
+Now,

 1. You are sure that you get a list of strings as `tab_names`.
-1. You will get actual Google credentials (see [GCP Credential Configuration](prebuilt_dlt_credential_types#gcp-credentials)), and your users can
+1. You will get actual Google credentials (see [GCP Credential Configuration](prebuilt_types#gcp-credentials)), and users can
-   pass them in many different forms.
+   pass them in many different forms:

-In the case of `GcpServiceAccountCredentials`:

-- You may just pass the `service.json` as a string or dictionary (in code and via config providers).
+   * `service.json` as a string or dictionary (in code and via config providers).
-- You may pass a connection string (used in SQL Alchemy) (in code and via config providers).
+   * connection string (used in SQL Alchemy) (in code and via config providers).
-- If you do not pass any credentials, the default credentials are used (i.e., those present on Cloud Function runner)
+   * if nothing is passed, the default credentials are used (i.e., those present on Cloud Function runner)

-## Read configs and secrets yourself
+## Advanced: Read configs and secrets manually

+`dlt` handles credentials and configuration automatically, but also offers flexibility for manual processing.
-`dlt.secrets` and `dlt.config` provide dictionary-like access to configuration values and secrets, respectively.
+`dlt.secrets` and `dlt.config` provide dictionary-like access to configuration values and secrets, enabling any custom preprocessing if needed.
+Additionally, you can store custom settings within the same configuration files.

 ```py
 # use `dlt.secrets` and `dlt.config` to explicitly take